bovem/bovem.github.io/content/posts/go/go-programming-language/index.md

 // Quotient: -1
 // Error: Divide by Zero Error.
 Change value2
 ```

+To catch an unexpected error and exit the program we call the `panic()` function with a string or the error as its argument.
+If we don't want the program to abort on `panic()` we can follow it up with a `recover()` function.

 <iframe src="https://bovem.substack.com/embed" width="100%" height="320" style="border:2px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>